Prior to 31 December 2015

 The Critical Care Nursing stream will be identified on the student''s transcript of academic record and on the parchment presented to the student on completion of the course.

 Applicants must hold an undergraduate or postgraduate nursing degree or equivalent qualification and be registered general nurses and holding a current practising certificate.

 However, the Board may, under certain circumstances and subject to specific conditions, admit others who can show evidence of fitness for candidature.

-The course aims to provide students with the opportunity to enhance their knowledge and skills in clinical nursing and to extend their general theoretical preparation in nursing knowledge and research .
+The course aims to provide students with the opportunity to enhance their knowledge and skills in one of a selected range of practice-based streams and to extend their general theoretical preparation in nursing knowledge and research .

-Graduates of this stream are expected to be able to:
+Graduates of this course are expected to be able to:

-To qualify for the Graduate Diploma in Nursing (Clinical Nursing), a student must complete 36 units with a grade of Pass or NGP or better in each topic, according to the program of study below.
+To qualify for the Graduate Diploma in Nursing (Critical Care Nursing), a student must complete 36 units with a grade of Pass or NGP or better in each topic, according to the program of study below.